As researchers today, we face greater expectations than ever that our research should contribute to the benefit of society.

 Traditionally, to develop and commercialize ideas has not been an obvious career path for researchers.
 However, over the last couple of years we have seen an increased interest among researchers to understand and engage in entrepreneurial thinking and acting.
 Due to the increase in demand, Lund University now offers a course on how to commercialize your research to all PhD candidates at the University.
-The course will run during the spring semester in 2018.
+The course will run during the autumn semester in 2018.

 Aim of course